itsjustcon/UIControls-Blocks/README.md

 ## How To Use?
 There's two ways you can use all this great stuff:
-1. Import all the files in your project and add the main header: `#import "UIControls+Blocks.h"`
+1. Include all the files in your project/target and add the main header: `#import "UIControls+Blocks.h"`
 2. *Or* just include the controls you want like: `#import "UIButton+Blocks.h"`

 ## Examples